saurabh0402/build-my-own-x/git-app/README.md

 # Giffy 🎉
 ## What is Giffy? 🤔
 A simple Git App that comments with a gif when invoked.
 To invoke simple write `[giffy:keyword]` in the comment and in a few seconds the bot will respond with a gif for the given `keyword`.
+Internally it uses [Giphy API](https://developers.giphy.com/docs/api/endpoint) to fetch the gif (Even the name is a derivative of theirs 😉).

 ![WOOOOOOOW](https://media.giphy.com/media/26ufdipQqU2lhNA4g/source.gif)